Skip to main content

 Let’s salute some of Salford’s modernist heroes.

 Taken together, these writers, artists, and observers offer different perspectives on a shared moment of change.
-Their work provides insight into how Salford’s identity was influenced not only by industrial history and redevelopment, but also by the lived experiences and creative responses of those who called the city home.
-To these and the other unsung heros – thank you.
+Their work reveals how Salford’s identity was infuenced not only by its industrial heritage and redevelopment, but also by the experiences of those who lived throughout.
+From the creative illustrations of Eric Satchwell to the contributions of often-overlooked figures such as Edith Louisa Cavell, these stories help illuminate the people behind the city.

 Special thanks: Charlotte Delaney, Estate of Shirley Baker/Mary Evans Picture Library, Lowry Art Centre (The Lowry Collection, Salford).